Hamdi-Limam/PythonTraining/guess_output/program_four/README.md

 ## Explanation of the fourth program

-First of all, we got a list named `list1` that contains two.
+First of all, we got a list named `list1` that contains two strings.

 Next, we can see a for-loop.
 Inside it, we are applying `.append()` method on each element of the list.